tdwright/BoshTags/README.md

 Todo
 ---
 * Currently only works in streams.
 Should add support for single-tweet pages.
+* Doesn't pick up boshtags at the beginning or end of a tweet.
-* Greedy regex is stopping subsequent (single space separated) boshtags.
+* ~~Greedy regex is stopping subsequent (single space separated) boshtags.~~ Done as of v1.1